 - 1. Arrange the oven rack while oven is still cool. - 2.
 Press Broil. - will appear in display. - 3.
 Press for HI broil or for LO broil.
 Most foods may be broiled at the HI broil setting. - 4.
-For optimum results, preheat Broil for 2 to 5 minutes before adding food.
-Broil with oven door open to broil stop position. - 5.
+For optimum results, preheat Broil for 5 minutes before adding food. - 5.
 Place the insert on the broil pan (if equipped), then place the food on the broil pan insert (if using a broiler pan and insert). - 6.
-Place the broiler pan and insert on the oven rack. - 7.
-Broil on one side until food is browned.
+Place the broiler pan and insert on the oven rack. - Broil on one side until food is browned.
 Turn and broil food on 2nd side. - 8.
 When broiling is finished press OFF